OzzyGoylusun/SQL-RFM-Analysis-of-UK-Retailer/README.md

 ### RFM (Recency, Frequency, Monetary) Data Analysis Overview
 ---
-This RFM data analysis work focusses on assisting a UK retailer with re-adjusting its customer segmentation strategy by quantitatively ranking and grouping its customers based on the recency, frequency and monetary value of its proprietary transactions.
+This RFM data analysis work focusses on assisting a UK retailer with re-adjusting its customer segmentation strategy by quantitatively ranking and grouping its customers based on the recency, frequency and monetary value of **its proprietary transactional data**.

 In return, this data-driven approach is expected to enable the firm to continuously identify its best customers and undertake targeted marketing campaigns.